Keeping splits in the dojo and not on the sidewalk or parking lot

-Slip-and-fall accidents occur frequently during the winter months, mainly when snow and ice are not adequately cleared from walkways and parking lots.
-You can prevent these accidents by following these guidelines:
+Slip-and-fall accidents occur frequently during the winter season, mainly when snow and ice are not adequately cleared from walkways and parking lots.
+You may prevent these accidents by following these guidelines:

 - Clear walkways of ice and snow as soon as practical.
-Make advance arrangements with your snow removal vendors so sidewalks, parking lots, and walkways are cleared before people arrive.
+Make advance arrangements with your snow removal vendors so sidewalks, parking lots, and walkways are cleared before anyone arrives.